-It pays to get your feet checked as regularly as you get your car serviced.
+It pays to get your feet checked regularly.
 This is especially important for children.
 To a great extent, our bodies develop to accommodate the lives we lead.
-A tiny abnormality in your stride or an irritating pain in the sole of your foot can, if left untreated, can lead to postural problems later in life.

 Your feet take a huge amount of punishment just carrying your bodyweight around.
-So here are some tips to keep your feet healthy:
+Here are some tips to keep your feet healthy:

 Especially your children whose bones are still soft and developing.
 After analysis, we will suggest any remedial action you should take to prevent long term problems.